csosborn/promises_talk/README.md

 * Forgetting to return or terminate a promise chain is easy, and results in exceptions being silently swallowed.
 * There is a performance cost to wrapping everything in additional function layers and nexTick() calls.
 * For better or worse, the normal node.js callback pattern allows for one function to easily "return" multiple values.
 Promises do not.
+* The promise pattern is somewhat contagious.
+If you adopt it you might be tempted to write promise adapters around callback-based modules.

+## Names to know
+* Tyler Close: the creator of the Q API (aka ref_send), part of the Waterken project.
+* Kris Kowal: author and maintainer of Q and related modules for Node.js

+## Interesting projects